 There are 3 main (and very tough) climbs in the stage route:

-Passo di Gavia (23.3rd km, 2618 m) The epic Passo di Gavia climb is starting at 6.1st kilometer at Ponte su T. Frigidolfo (1298 m).
+- Passo di Gavia (23.3rd km, 2618 m) The epic Passo di Gavia climb is starting at 6.1st kilometer at Ponte su T. Frigidolfo (1298 m).
 Riders will gain 1320 meters in 16.5 kilometers (average 8%, max.
 16%).
-The average gradient is 5.3 in first part (2 km), then 8.8% in second part (2 km – 7.750 km – the max. gradient of 16% is in this part).
-3rd part between 7.750 – 13.350 km has average gradient of 7.9%, and the last part has average gradient of 8.8%.
+The average gradient is 5.3 in the first part (2 km), then 8.8% in the second part (2 km – 7.750 km – the max. gradient of 16% is in this part).
+3rd part between 7.750 – 13.350 km has an average gradient of 7.9%, and the last part has an average gradient of 8.8%.

-Paso dello Stelvio (70.3rd km, 2758 m) – Cima Coppi The Cima Coppi is the highest altitude reached by cyclists during the Giro d’Italia.
+- Paso dello Stelvio (70.3rd km, 2758 m) – Cima Coppi The Cima Coppi is the highest altitude reached by cyclists during the Giro d’Italia.
 It was established in 1965, five years after the death of the “campionissimo” (champion of champions) Fausto Coppi.
 2014 Giro’ Cima Coppi, the epic climb of Passo dello Stelvio is starting at 48.1st kilometer at Bormio (1205 m).
 Riders will gain 1553 meters in 21.7 kilometers (average 7.2%, max.
 12%).

-Val Martello/Martelltal (139th km, 2051 m), Summit finish Starting at 113.9th kilometer at Coldrano (661 m).
+- Val Martello/Martelltal (139th km, 2051 m), Summit finish Starting at 113.9th kilometer at Coldrano (661 m).
 Riders will gain 1422 meters in 22.3 kilometers (average 6.4%, max.
 14%).

 Passo di Gavia (Gavia Pass)